Professor Rogge will be accepting applications for graduate students for the 2023-2024 academic year.

 - Reflecting to Enrich Family Life and Enhance Coparental Teamwork (REFLECT).
 The REFLECT program builds on the findings with PAIR, extending this innovative approach to the task of strengthening families.
 Thus, REFLECT encourages coparents to use popular media (movies and TV shows) as a method of easing into parenting discussions.
 A recent pilot study in 36 families suggested that in comparison to a no-treatment control group, families completing REFLECT discussions demonstrated more adaptive coparenting (greater cooperation and support) and greater use of adaptive parenting strategies.

-To explore these research interests, Dr. Rogge has 1) conducted a project in his own lab that followed 303 newlywed couples on a yearly basis over the first four years of marriage, 2) conducted a joint project with Dr. Reis following 175 newlywed couples over the first 18 months of marriage, and developed and implemented an innovative program of online research comprised of a series of over 20 large-scale online research projects - see http://www.couples-research.com - that have collected data from over 35,000 online respondents, augmenting his laboratory studies of romantic relationships and families.
-Dr. Rogge and his students typically use advanced multivariate statistical techniques (e.g., Item Response Theory, Hierarchical Linear Modeling, Structural Equation Modeling, Latent Class Analysis) to examine the relationships between sets of variables being examined.
+To explore these research interests, Dr. Rogge has 1) conducted a project in his own lab that followed 303 newlywed couples on a yearly basis over the first four years of marriage, 2) conducted a joint project with Dr. Reis following 175 newlywed couples over the first 18 months of marriage, and developed and implemented an innovative program of online research comprised of a series of over large-scale online research projects - see http://www.couples-research.com - that have collected data from over 70,000 online respondents, augmenting his laboratory studies of romantic relationships and families.
+Dr. Rogge and his students typically use advanced multivariate statistical techniques (e.g., Item Response Theory, Hierarchical Linear Modeling, Structural Equation Modeling, Multilevel SEM, Latent Profile Analysis, network analysis, meta-analysis) to examine the relationships between sets of variables being examined.

 Courses Offered (subject to change)